Updated 21/04/21 with new studies and charts

 Another common faux-pas is over-indexing on education and experience.

-Probing candidates on the ins and outs of their experience might seem like the most logical line of questioning, but experience (and education) are both fairly weak predictors of real-life skill.
+Probing candidates on the ins and outs of their experience might seem like the most logical line of questioning, but experience (and education) are both fairly weak indicators of real-life skills.
+In fact, research has shown that these are two of the least effective measures of future performance.

-Common types of interview bias to expect from the jump
+Common interview biases to expect from the jump

 Stereotype bias is when we assume someone's traits based on their membership of a certain group.
 Interviewers might start to build a mental profile of a candidate based solely on their race/gender/class etc.